 6. Kiss or Be Kissed

 Another carnival custom of Weiberfastnacht is the so called Bützchen, a kiss on the cheek dealt out by women to any man they meet.
 This should not be mistaken as a declaration of passion or any other carnal *cough* desires, but simply as a sign of carnivalistic camaraderie and joy.
-I’ve heard stories of men who have turned their head during a Bützchen, trying to receive a kiss on the lips, but they have been known to only get a slap in the face instead.
+I’ve heard stories of men who have turned their head during a Bützchen, trying to receive a kiss on the lips, but only got a slap in the face instead.

 7. The Rosenmontagszug is Germany’s Biggest Carnival Parade